Nuitka/Nuitka/README.txt

 ----------------

 The most important form of optimization is the constant folding.
 This is when an operation can be predicted.
-Currently Nuitka does these for some builtins (but not all yet), and it does it for binary/unary operations and comparisons.
+Currently Nuitka does these for some built-ins (but not all yet), and it does it for binary/unary operations and comparisons.

 Constants currently recognized: